hal9526/Catnews/README.md

 ==================
 This function is inplemented with Node.js.
 When you feed cats and press the button, the timestamp is saved to MySQL Server
 so that you can check when the cats were feeded on the web.

+__Instruction__

 2: Monitor Cats
 ==================